PIANOS FOR PEOPLE

 If my income is too high for the free tuition, can my child still attend the piano school?

 We don’t want to turn anyone away, but please understand that our goal first and foremost is to provide opportunity to those from low-income families.
 We assess families on a case-by-case basis and take into consideration extenuating circumstances.

 What is the youngest age a child can begin piano lessons at your school?

 We offer a “Piano-Garten” class for ages 4-5, which prepares kids to enter into the Beginner Group Piano classes starting at age 6.
-We ask that students under 10 years old with no experience sign up for our group classes.
-Students who have taken at least one year of Beginner Group Piano, or who are 11 years or older, may sign up for private piano lessons with one of our wonderful instructors.
+All first-time students must begin in our group classes.
+After sufficient progress has been made in the group classes, and meeting our requirements (including attendance and maturity), students then may “test in” to private piano lessons with one of our wonderful instructors as slots become available.